-Source Water Assessment Availability:

-The Nebraska Department of Environment and Energy (NDEE) has completed the Source Water Assessment.
+Source Water Assessment Availability: The Nebraska Department of Environment and Energy (NDEE) has completed the Source Water Assessment.
 Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, and source water protection information.
-To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEE at 402-471-3376 or go to http://dee.ne.gov.
+To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEE at 402-471-3376 or go to http://dee.ne.gov substances resulting from the presence of animals or from human activity.